Olisabelema/binary_trees/README.md

 Searching for a node in a binary heap of size n

-Requirements
+Requirements:

-Betty style guide
+Betty style guide;

-gcc compiler
+gcc compiler;

-Valgrind
+Valgrind.

-Authors
+Authors:
 Belema Olisa